Rental trucks are the go-to option for anyone moving on a budget.

 Make sure you have gathered, bought, or rented all of the moving supplies that you’ll need such as blankets, pads, straps, and moving boxes.

-You don’t want to be left empty handed on moving day!
+You don’t want to be left empty-handed on a moving day!

 Make sure you have enough room to park the truck so that you can minimize the distance from your residence to the loading ramp.